aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xps-to-xaml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to XAML within C++ Applications" h2="Convert XPS to XAML within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+If you are a C++ developer and looking to add XPS to XAML conversion feature inside your C++ applications, then you need to convert XPS to XAML.
+XPS is a fixed-layout document format that is used to store documents in a way that is independent of the application software, hardware, and operating system.
+XAML is a markup language used to define user interfaces in Windows Presentation Foundation (WPF) applications.

+<h2>How Aspose.Total helps for XPS to XAML conversion</h2>

-Are you a C++ developer looking to add to integrate XPS to XAML conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export XPS to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to XAML.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a suite of APIs that provides a wide range of features for C++ developers.
+It includes APIs for PDF, Slides, Words, Cells, and Email.
+To convert XPS to XAML, you can use two APIs from Aspose.Total for C++.
+First, you can use Aspose.PDF for C++ to export XPS to PPTX.
+Secondly, you can use Aspose.Slides for C++ to convert PPTX to XAML.
+Both APIs come under Aspose.Total for C++ package.

+The process of XPS to XAML conversion is quite simple.
+First, you need to export XPS to PPTX by using Aspose.PDF for C++.
+Then, you can use Aspose.Slides for C++ to convert PPTX to XAML.
+Aspose.Total for C++ provides a comprehensive set of features for C++ developers to work with PDF, Slides, Words, Cells, and Email.
+It also provides the feature to convert XPS to XAML in two simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}